 The pace of change in business requires us to juggle several tasks simultaneously.
-Our heads are spinning from trying to get a fix on the things that matter most and then take action without introducing some unintended consequence.
-Business professionals and IT leaders admit that getting clarity and confidence to know what is really going on, and then make the right move, is not always as clear as you would like – and the clock is ticking.
+Our heads are spinning from trying to fix things that matter most and take action without introducing some unintended consequence.
+Business professionals and IT leaders admit that getting clarity and confidence to know what is really going on, is not always as clear.
+The clock is ticking.
 It’s like Final Jeopardy without Alex Trebec nor the charming melody.
 So what do you do?
+Connected Intelligence?

 Getting a fix on the situation requires some detective work.
 Starting with the time-honored questions of two-year-olds of every culture, simply ask “Why?” until you get some solid answers.
-When I ask business leaders about their confidence and success rate in taking action, the answers are unique, yet responses have similar themes like: ‘I don’t trust the data’, ‘this only shows one metric, it doesn’t tell me what or why it is happening’, ‘I am inundated with information, I can’t see what’s important’ and ‘by the time I see it, it is too late’.
+When I ask business leaders about their confidence and success rate in taking action, the answers are unique.
+‘I don’t trust the data’. ‘this only shows one metric, it doesn’t tell me what or why it is happening’.
+‘I am inundated with information, I can’t see what’s important’ and ‘by the time I see it, it is too late’.

 According to a recent Gartner Report on Dashboards for IT:

 “Overlaps exist among these(tools) for many organizations with mature monitoring stacks, while others with less mature stacks may find that they only have infrastructure monitoring capabilities.
 The goal of the ideal availability and performance monitoring dashboard is to combine or augment with elements of all these data sources and toolsets into a cohesive and comprehensive view of the entire estate — to create the ideal performance monitoring dashboard framework.”